 Remember, temptation is a form of suffering.
 When we fight temptation, we are exerting spiritual strength and emotional energy to make the choice to be God honoring.

 One of the ways that you “pick up your cross” and follow Jesus is by making the conscious decision to suffer under temptation and live in victory, rather than give in and live in defeat!
 Make the choice to honor God and protect your marriage by fighting the fight for what is good IN you and THROUGH you!

 3. Temptation IS beatable.

 God has given us everything we need for victory.
 The Apostle Paul reminds us that:

 “I can do everything through him who gives me strength” (Philippians 4:13).

 “No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your ability, but with the temptation he will also provide the way of escape, that you may be able to endure it” (1 Corinthians 4:13).

 When temptation overwhelms you and you don’t know how to pray, simply say the name of Jesus.
 Sometimes you may need to say his name over and over again.
-You CAN experience victory over temptation and it is WORTH the fight.
+You CAN experience victory and it is WORTH the fight.